absynthe/lake-formation-workshop/README.md

 ![](images/glueWorkflow.png)

-4. To understand what all Glue Jobs got created as a part of this workflow, in the navigation pane, click on Jobs.
+4. To understand what Glue Jobs got created as a part of this workflow, in the navigation pane, click on Jobs.
 5. Every job comes with history, details, script and metrics tab.
 Review each of these tabs for any of the python shell or pyspark jobs.